sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qt5-qtgraphicaleffects</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Qt5 - QtGraphicalEffects component
+Short desc    : Qt5 - QtGraphicalEffects component
 URL          : http://www.qt.io
-Лицензия     : LGPLv2 with exceptions or GPLv3 with exceptions
+License      : LGPLv2 with exceptions or GPLv3 with exceptions
-Описание     : The Qt Graphical Effects module provides a set of QML types for adding
+Descript     : The Qt Graphical Effects module provides a set of QML types for adding
              : visually impressive and configurable effects to user interfaces.
 Effects
              : are visual items that can be added to Qt Quick user interface as UI
              : components.